Counseling

 - Push ring clamp down onto vas, open and clamp w/ force to prevent vas “escape”

-- Use dissector to isolate vas from surrounding layers, can also cut off with scalpel
+- Use dissector to isolate vas from surrounding layers until able to push dissector clamp underneath vas

-- Once vas isolated, clamp proximal and distal
+- Once vas isolated, partially clamp proximal and distal (don't clamp entire vas)

-- Excise portion of vas, send to pathology
+- Excise portion of vas (do not need to send to pathology)

 - Assess for hemostasis, then return vas to scrotum